 Go to the Plugins menu > Plugins Admin > find XML Tools in the list and click install.

-Download & extract your schema files
+Download & extract the schema files

-Save XML file in the schema folder
+Save the XML file in the schema folder

 This might not apply to everyone, and there’s likely a different way to do this, but if my XML file wasn’t in the same folder as the schema, I got this error.
 I didn’t want to alter the pathname on the header to make it work so saving my XML with the schema seemed like the simplest thing to do.

-Run “Validate Now” option for XML Tools
+Run the "Validate Now" option for XML Tools

-- I had to ensure the data was NULL not empty strings if the element should be excluded from the file.
-That addressed the “addr2_l2_txt” messages in this validation error list.
-The CRA is telling me if the tag exists, it expects a minimum length of 1 character not 0 characters.
+- I had to ensure the data was NULL, not empty strings if the element should be excluded from the file.
+That addressed the "addr2_l2_txt" messages in this validation error list.
+The CRA is telling me if the tag exists, it expects a minimum length of 1 character, not 0 characters.

 - On Parent-Child elements where there would be no child data, I needed to exclude the parent.
 Having NULL data in the child elements wasn’t enough, so I used WHERE clauses to handle the situations where the BUS_NM or RCPNT_NM sections would be hidden or visible.